-If you or a loved one has been charged with a federal crime, it is important for you to know all of the events that will take place in the months ahead.
-It is incredibly important that you retain an attorney that has the experience and can protect their clients’ rights during every step of the process.
+If you or a loved one has been charged with a federal crime, you need to know the events that will take place in the months ahead.
+It’s imperative that you retain an experienced attorney who can protect clients’ rights during every step of the process.

 The 11 Steps of the Federal Criminal Process

 The federal government has various agencies whose purpose is to gather evidence in federal cases.
 Examples include:

 - Bureau of Alcohol, Tobacco, and Firearms (ATF)

 - Drug Enforcement Agency (DEA)

 - Homeland Security Investigation (HIS)

 Either one or several agencies may be working on a case at any given time.
 The agencies will attempt to collect evidence (both direct and circumstantial), often through a search warrant.
 Before a judge issues a search warrant, there must be probable cause that a crime was committed.

 Direct evidence is evidence that has been seen directly.
 Eyewitness testimony of seeing someone commit a crime would be one such example of this.